Skip to Site Header Skip to Main Content Skip to Footer

 Sleep Study: In 2017, a team of researchers at Northwestern University conducted a study that showed that playing pink noise during the night can improve deeper sleep and memory consolidation in older adults.
 The participants' brain activity was measured during sleep.
 [3]

-Interested in taking your sleep experience to the next level?
-Explore the benefits of our Chilipad Sleep System, designed to complement the soothing effects of pink noise for an unparalleled sleep experience.
+Upgrade your sleep experience with our Chilipad bed cooling systems, designed to complement the calming effects of pink noise for unparalleled sleep.

 Pink Noise vs White Noise